-ALCS Award for Educational Writing 2013
+ALCS Award for Educational Writing

 For a sixth year the Society of Authors is administering the ALCS Award for Educational Writing.
-The award this year is for books published during 2011 and 2012 for the 5 - 11 age group.
+The award this year is for books published during 2012 and 2013 for the 11-18 age group.

 The £2,000 award will be given to an outstanding example of traditionally published non-fiction (with or without illustrations) that stimulates and enhances learning.

-Ruth Thomson wins the 2012 Award
+Molecule Mayhem! wins the 2013 Award